opral/lix-sdk/README.md

 ![Diff examples](https://cdn.jsdelivr.net/gh/opral/monorepo/packages/lix-sdk/assets/diff-examples.svg)

 > [!TIP]
-> Lix is not a git replaced, nor designed for software engineering.
+> Lix is not a git replacement nor is it designed for software engineering.
 >
 > The goal is to bring change control workflows to industries other than software engineering like health, finance, policy making, design, etc.